ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/input_gui_read_only.rst

 Add user feedback on task input(s)
 ==================================

-Now we want to display the input value of the two percentiles from the GUI
+In this chapter we will:

+* display ewoks inputs received from a link.

+The input in this tutorial is `percentiles`.

-For this we want to use the two user friendly sliders using `QSlider <https://doc.qt.io/qt-6/qslider.html>`_ (one for each percentiles)
+For this we will use two user friendly sliders using `QSlider <https://doc.qt.io/qt-6/qslider.html>`_ (one for each percentiles)

 The behavior will be the following: